sous-chefs/sql_server/README.md

 - `browser_startup` - Service startup type for the SQL Browser Service.
 Valid options are `Automatic`, `Manual`, `Disabled`, or `Automatic (Delayed Start)`.
 Default is `Disabled`.
 - `installer_timeout` - Time out for the SQL installation.
 Default is `1500`
 - `accept_eula` - Whether or not to accept the end user license agreement.
 Default is `false`
+   Note: For SQL 2016 if this will also accept the license for using R if `ADVANCEDANALYTICS` or `SQL_SHARED_MR` is listed in the feature property array.
 - `product_key` - Product key for not Express or Evaluation versions.
 - `update_enabled` - Whether or not to download updates during install.
 Default is true.
 - `instance_name` - Name for the instance to be installed.
 Default is `SQLEXPRESS`.
 For non-express installs that want the default install it should be set to `MSSQLSERVER`.